 Transformation is one of the most misunderstood subjects in all of scripture.
-In our day it is definitely misunderstood by most believers and the that is the reason why there is so little spiritual maturity found among us today.
+In our day it is misunderstood by many believers and the that one possible the reason why there is so little spiritual maturity found among us today.
 Just our view of transformation alone will determine how we live our "Christian" lives.
 The problem is that most Christians today have a twisted view of transformation.
 We all agree that God wants to transform us into His image, the problem arises in the question of how.
 How does God change us?
 Or does He even change us?

 The most common view of transformation today is that God is in the home improvement business.
 We are the house and He is the Contractor.
 Our house is a real mess.
 It's what you would call a "fixer-upper."
 Beginning the day that we are saved, God begins His remodeling project to fix us up!